Performing a Twitter audit may not be your favorite task as a marketer, but it is still something you have to check off

 A thorough analysis like a Twitter audit helps you see how your brand is performing, determine if you’re moving in the right direction, and uncover your weaknesses.

-It’s good to constantly analyze your efforts and strategies.
-This is why conducting a Twitter audit every once in a while seems like a good idea.
+It’s good practice to constantly analyze your efforts and strategies.
+This is why conducting a social media audit every once in a while is an excellent idea.